-Stop Arm
+Stop Arm:

-If equipped, check the stop arm to see that it is mounted securely to the frame of the vehicle.
+• If equipped, check the stop arm to see that it is mounted securely to the frame of the vehicle.
 Also, check for loose fittings and damage.

-Passenger Entry/Lift
+Passenger Entry/Lift:

-- Check that the entry door is not damaged, operates smoothly, and closes securely from the inside. - Hand rails are secure and the step light is working, if equipped. - The entry steps must be clear with the treads not loose or worn excessively.

-If equipped with a handicap lift, look for leaking, damaged, or missing parts and explain how lift should be checked for correct operation.
+- Check that the entry door is not damaged, operates smoothly and closes securely from the inside. - Check that entry door glass is clean, not cracked or missing. - Hand rails are secure and the step light is working, if equipped. - The entry steps must be clear of debris/snow-ice and the treads cannot be loose or worn excessively. - If equipped with a handicap lift, look for leaking, damaged or missing parts and explain how lift should be checked for correct operation.
 Lift must be fully retracted and latched securely.

-Emergency Exit
+Emergency Exit:

-- Make sure that all emergency exits are not damaged, operate smoothly, and close securely from the inside. - Check that any emergency exit warning devices are working.
+- · Make sure that all emergency exits are not damaged, operate smoothly and close securely from the inside. - · Check that any emergency exit warning devices are working.

-Seating
+Seating:

-- Look for broken seat frames and check that seat frames are firmly attached to the floor. - Check that seat cushions are attached securely to the seat frames.
+- Check all seats for broken frames and that seat frames are firmly attached to the floor. - Check that all seat cushions are attached securely to the seat frames.